Modular Koszul duality for Soergel bimodules: Introduction

 \subsection{Acknowledgements}

+This article is an edited version of one part of the author's 2017 Ph.D.~thesis at Stanford University.
+It is a pleasure to thank my advisor, Z.~Yun, for his continued guidance and support---for encouraging and supporting my travels through his Packard Foundation fellowship, and for countless hours of helpful conversation, mathematical or otherwise, throughout my time as a graduate student.

 I thank B.~Elias for his 2014 WARTHOG lectures on Soergel bimodules at the University of Oregon.
 I owe much to P.~Fiebig for his advice and encouragement.
 The wall-crossing functor of~\S\ref{sec:wall-crossing} has its origins in my discussions with him during a visit to Universit\"at Erlangen--N\"urnberg in September 2015.
 The collaboration~\cite{AMRW} resulted from a workshop at the American Institute for Mathematics in March 2016.
 I thank AIM for hosting the workshop, and P.~Achar, S.~Riche, and G.~Williamson for many enlightening discussions as well as comments on a preliminary draft.

-This article is part of the author's Ph.D.~thesis.
-It is a pleasure to thank my advisor, Z.~Yun, for his continued guidance and support---for encouraging and supporting my travels through his Packard Foundation fellowship, and for countless hours of helpful conversation, mathematical or otherwise.
+I also thank G.~Dhillon for valuable comments on the first arXiv version.